n4ze3m/courier-otp/README.md

   - `otpOptions` - An object containing the following fields:
     - `length` - The length of the OTP.
 Default is `6`.
     - `expiry` - The expiry of the OTP in seconds.
 Default is `300` (5 minutes).
+  - `courierVariables` - An object containing the variables to be replaced in the courier template.
+Note that the `otp` variable is reserved for the OTP code.

 #### Returns